-This research project, commissioned by DFAT, will examine women’s perspectives as family members, as teachers, and as members of civil society and community organisations in three community sites in Indonesia that have experiences with fundamentalist ideologies and political violence.
+This research project, commissioned by the Department of Foreign Affairs and Trade (DFAT), will examine women’s perspectives as family members, as teachers and as members of civil society and community organisations in three community sites in Indonesia that have experiences with fundamentalist ideologies and political violence.

-This project will generate important new findings on the gender dynamics that affect the rise of extremism and on women’s roles in conflict prevention and countering intolerance that will have crucial relevance for Australia’s security and development policies and regional engagement in South-East Asia.
+This project will generate important new findings on the gender dynamics that affect the rise of extremism, as well as on women’s roles in conflict prevention and countering intolerance that will have crucial relevance for Australia’s security and development policies and regional engagement in South-East Asia.

-As well as published top quality international journal articles, and direct policy relevance here in Australia this project will include policy capacity building activities for women’s grassroots groups in Indonesia.
+As well as publishing top quality international journal articles and offering direct policy relevance here in Australia, this project will include policy capacity building activities for women’s grassroots groups in Indonesia.

 Department of Foreign Affairs and Trade (DFAT)